riverswb/portfolio/Portfolio.markdown

 ### Being a Community Member

-(feedback to me)
+Dan Olsen: Brett was an awesome addition to the team.
+He is very knowledgeable in many areas and is eager to share what he has learned.
+This outgoing personality allowed us to collaborate and assert our learning with each other all throughout the mod.
+He has a great sense of humor that definitly helped during those tough times.
+Brett is a welcomed addition to any team!

-As for community, Brett would always make me feel included in conversations that he was in.
+Jason Conrad: As for community, Brett would always make me feel included in conversations that he was in.
 He was also willing to help with issues earlier in the module when we weren’t working together.

 ### Playing a Part

-I volunteered at Try Turing Fort Collins and I make the first pot of coffee every morning..
+I volunteered at Try Turing Fort Collins and I make the first pot of coffee every morning.

 ------------------